SaigeKrisanda/Assignment-4/README.md

 _Last updated: 29 June 2023_

 Assignment for CS601 Web Application Development.
 Exercise in JavaScript, HTML, and CSS.
-The program prompts the user to submit a form  Program accomplishes the following:
+The program prompts the user to submit a form that will direct to class dummy database on successful validation.
+Program accomplishes the following:

 -> Creates a form that prompts the user for their first name, last name, the name of the facilitator (must be: Jen, Behdad, Chris, Christian, or Josh for validation)